-In order to demonstrate how generalizable the proposed method is, we conduct a broader comparison with the competing methods.
+To demonstrate how robust the proposed method is, we conduct a broader comparison with the competing methods.
 In this comparison, 100 different hyperparameters of all of the competing methods are tested to generate the box plots for AUC values.
-These results are extracted from the work done by Campos et al. \cite{campos2016evaluation} for the methods tested there.
-We did the same hyperparameter tuning for DAO \cite{anderberg2024dimensionality}.
+These results are extracted from the work done by \citet{campos2016evaluation} for the methods tested there.
+We did the same hyperparameter tuning for DAO \citep{anderberg2024dimensionality}.
 For the proposed method, we only keep the variant with $p = 1$ as the baseline.
-We conducted experiments only on two hyperparameters to see how generalizable the proposed algorithm is.
+We conducted experiments only on two hyperparameters to see how robust the proposed algorithm is.
 In real world scenarios, as we do not have access to the labels, we cannot realistically conduct hyperparameter tuning.
 Hence, an algorithm which performs well in general is preferred.
 Fig.~\ref{fg:box} shows the results of this experiment.

-We can observe that despite exploring 100 different parameters for all the competing methods (except IForest, for which this is not applicable), the proposed method with only two different tested parameters shows superior performance.
-Only in a few cases, a weaker performance in terms of AUC is observed by the proposed method, in the other cases, it is either superior or competitive.
-The experimental results indicate that the proposed method is highly generalizable and can be effectively used for outlier detection without the need of an exhaustive hyperparameter tuning phase.
+We can observe that despite exploring 100 different parameters for all the competing methods (except iForest, for which this is not applicable), the proposed method with only two different tested parameters shows either improved or competitive performance.
+Only in a few cases, a weaker performance in terms of AUC is observed by the proposed method.
+The experimental results indicate that the proposed method is highly robust and can be effectively used for outlier detection without the need of an exhaustive hyperparameter tuning phase.